Gravitational Waves from First-Order Phase Transitions Assisted by Temperature-Enhanced Scatterings: Gravitational wave prediction

 \subsection{Computation setup}

 To compute the stochastic GW spectrum generated by the first-order phase transition, we adopt the standard semi-analytic formalism developed in Refs.~\cite{Caprini:2015zlo, Caprini:2019egz, Huber:2008hg, Hindmarsh:2015qta}.
-In this framework, the total GW energy density spectrum today can be expressed as the sum of three main contributions:
+In this framework, the total GW energy density spectrum today can be expressed as the sum of three main contributions, as shown in Eq.~\ref{eq:omega_total}.